-Then the Bipartisan Budget Act was signed into law on February 9, 2018 and it did what the TCJA failed to do—it extended this tax break for one more year through December 31, 2017.
+Then, the Bipartisan Budget Act (BBA) was signed into law on February 9, 2018, and it did what the TCJA failed to do—it extended this tax break for one more year through December 31, 2017 (subsequent legislation extended the tax break through tax year 2020).
 You can still claim it on line 34 of your 2017 tax return after all.
 Ignore that “future use” comment if you qualify for this credit and these words happen to appear on your 1040.

 Line 61 of Form 1040—The Health Care Individual Mandate

-Yes, the health care mandate has been repealed, but the repeal doesn’t take effect until 2019 so you must still indicate on line 61 of your 2017 tax return whether you had coverage in 2017.
+Yes, the health care mandate has been repealed, but the repeal doesn’t take effect until 2019 so you must still indicate on line 61 of your 2017 tax return whether you had qualifying health care coverage in 2017.
 Don’t jump past the line thinking it no longer applies.

-If you didn’t have coverage, you must still pay the penalty: 2.5 percent of your adjusted gross income or a maximum of $2,085 for 2017 based on the number of uninsured adults and children in your household, whichever is higher.
+If you didn’t have coverage, you must still pay the penalty: 2.5% of your adjusted gross income (or a maximum of $2,085) for 2017 based on the number of uninsured adults and children in your household.